 The Commission investigates complaints against licensees involving:

-and other violations of the Idaho License Law.
+- Other violations of the Idaho License Law

 The Idaho Real Estate Commission does NOT regulate or have the authority to investigate: